 WHEREAS, Florida Courts have ruled that hours of operation are not a property right.
-S.

-Daytona Rests., Inc. v.
+S. Daytona Rests., Inc. v.
 City of S. Daytona, 186 So.
 2d 78 (Fla.
 1st DCA 1966); and

-WHEREAS, the Police Department and the City Administration request that the Mayor and City Commission require those alcoholic beverages establishments located in the MXE mixed use entertainment district (excluding that portion of the MXE district located between 73rd and 75th Streets) and/or that portion of the CD-2 commercial, medium intensity district between Pennsylvania Avenue and Collins Court, from 5th Street to 16th Street, to cease the sale and/or service of all alcoholic and intoxicating beverages at 2 a.m, commencing the first Friday in March and continuing for a period of seventeen (17) days therefrom; and
+WHEREAS, the Police Department and the City Administration request that the Mayor and City Commission require those alcoholic beverages establishments located in the MXE mixed use entertainment district (excluding that portion of the MXE district located between 73rd and 75th Streets) and/or that portion of the CD-2 commercial, medium intensity district between Pennsylvania Avenue and Collins Court, from 5th Street to 16th Street, to cease the sale and/or service of all alcoholic and intoxicating beverages during the early morning hours for a defined period of time in the month of March; and